NYC Students First to Participate in New Integrated STEM Certifications Program

 Following the success of the students, the career and technical education team at the Boys and Girls High School met with Mark DuBois, Executive Director of the Web Professionals Organization, and Steve Waddell, lead developer of CTeLearning, to discuss the trends in web design and remote work that the students will now be able to take advantage of.
 Mark also took a moment to congratulate Tanya and her team for being the first in the country to take part in an innovative program of integrated certifications that can be built on each other.

-For more information about the grant program, visit here.
+For more information about the grant program and how your students can earn STEM certifications, visit here.